There are lots of dry cleaning supplies you’ll need to get to provide a thorough cleaning.

 Among the many supplies to have for your dry cleaning business are sorting bins.

-These equipment help keep clothing separate, thus making your operations more organized.
+This equipment helps keep clothing separate, thus making your operations more organized.
 You won’t have to lump whites with colored clothing or mix one customer’s clothes with another’s.

 What more?
 Sorting bins help move clothes to and from washers and dryers.
 These are available at dry cleaning equipment stores, online stores as well as online.